christiangoran/child-personality-quiz/TESTING.md

 <img src="https://github.com/christiangoran/child-personality-quiz/blob/main/assets/wireframes/jshint.png">
 </details>

   * Fix: remove or add semi-colons as appropriate

 - Warning: "The body of a for in should be wrapped in an if statement to filter unwanted properties from the prototype."

-* I did extensive investigation about this warnings, it seems to typically occurs when you loop through an object using a for...in loop without checking whether the object has its own property or the inherited property from its prototype.
+  - I did extensive investigation about this warnings, it seems to typically occurs when you loop through an object using a for...in loop without checking whether the object has its own property or the inherited property from its prototype.

-  * To fix this issue, I used the hasOwnProperty method to check whether the property belongs to the object or its prototype.
+  - To fix this issue, I used the hasOwnProperty method to check whether the property belongs to the object or its prototype.
     (https://www.educative.io/answers/what-is-the-hasownproperty-method-in-javascript)
+    However when adding the if(result.hasOwnProperty(key)) statement the calculations stops working and the percentage values of the different personalities does not add up to 100%.
+Since the site and the code is working as it is, I made the decision to leave this as it is for now.

     ```
   function findWinner(result) {